 - Before construction, the Vaastu experts are contacted to determine what angle/direction the house door should be made or other similar stuff.
 It defies any scientific logic.

-- Instead of going to the doctor or fertility clinic, gullible women and their families visit some ‘Baba’ for magical prasad – the panacea for all infertility.
+- Instead of going to the doctor or fertility clinic, unsuspecting women and their families visit some ‘Baba’ for magical prasad – the panacea for all infertility.

-The list may go on, and on if we add every activity we do unscientifically.
+The list may continue if we add every activity we do unscientifically.

 Reasons for scientific illiteracy: